 All four of the above examples give the same result, which is the string,

-Further information and examples of the Excel Clean function are provided on the Microsoft Office website.
+For further information and examples of the Excel Clean function, see the Microsoft Office website.